rlabrecque/Steamworks.NET/README.md

 Not using Unity?
 ----------------

-If you are not using Unity then you have two routes that you could take.
+If you are not using Unity then you have two available routes that you could take.
 * A: Copy `Plugins/Steamworks.NET` into your C# project.
 In Visual Studio open your project properties, change to the Build tab and define `STEAMWORKS_WIN` or `STEAMWORKS_LIN_OSX` globally via `Conditional compilation symbols`.
  * This is only recommended if your binary is not portable across platforms already.
 If you ship on multiple platforms you must have multiple build targets for each platforms.
 Please prefer the second route.
 * B: The peferable route is to build the standalone assemblies, with the project file located in `Standalone/`.
 Alternatively you can download the [prebuilt binaries (2.0.0)](https://github.com/rlabrecque/Steamworks.NET/releases/download/2.0.0/Steamworks.NET-Standalone_2.0.0.zip).